The health benefits of garlic have been reaped for centuries.

 Another study that reviewed 19 studies and found little evidence for the role of garlic in lowering gastric cancer risk and suggested more study is needed to elucidate the complete function of the garlic (21).

-The gist: Garlic may help in lowering gastric cancer however its role in other cancers needs more studies.
+Garlic may help in lowering gastric cancer however its role in other cancers needs more studies.